 About now, you are wondering why I am so angry at the whole MLM notion.
 Don't worry, chances are I have been part of your particular company in some way - as a writer, researcher, customer or even a distributor at some time.
-Beginning before I was qualified in any form of health care - and eventually to prove the efficacy or value of the product in comparison to what else is out there.
+Beginning when I was a nurse - and eventually as a natural health physician, to prove the efficacy or value of the product in comparison to what else is out there.
 Yes, many natural health professionals do get into MLM products but that is as much because of the unhealthy system forcing them to make money from a sideline as it is about any perceivable product quality.

 In short, MLM companies cut out the middle man

 You are told that shops are the middle man.
 That is just not true.
 The middle man in this area is the natural health professional.
 Imagine signing to a MLM company that sold pharmaceutical products only.
 The middle man would be the doctor, no?
 In the time that MLM have made their hostile takeover, pharmacy chains have not only taken over in stocking natural products - without qualification - but have access to products that not even qualified natural health professionals do.